ccorsi/learning/resume/resume.md

 | :--- | ---: |
 | Progress Software Technology | Bedford, MA |

-- _Responsible for technical support as well as finding and fixing bugs_ in ObjectStore $\&$ JMTL
+- _Responsible for technical support as well as finding and fixing bugs_ in ObjectStore &amp; JMTL
 - _Trained and certified consulting group and support members_ on building and using purify with the ObjectStore product
 - _Mentored others_ on using non-ObjectStore tools such as Visual C++, ClearCase, snapshot system, debuggers, etc
 - _Worked on integration of our Java product_ with Sybase Jaguar EJB Server